-- 4.6 Engine oils licensed to use the API Service Symbol and/or the API Certification Mark must be engine tested using the latest edition of the ACC Petroleum Additives Panel Product Approval Code of Practice (ACC Code).
-The ACC Code requires advance registration of all engine tests along with criteria for handling results from multiple tests on an oil formulation to improve the measurement of the oil's performance (see Annex N).
-Material updates to the ACC Code will be distributed to ILSAC, EMA, and API sufficiently in advance of formal publication to permit consideration of any comments the three stakeholders may have.
-Adherence to the ACC Code as a requirement for the API EOLCS will be periodically reviewed for continued suitability and enhancement. - 4.7 The ACC Code currently includes only certain engine tests.
-For engine oils that use the API S and C Service Categories and/or the Resource Conserving, CI-4 PLUS, and SN PLUS classifications, the engine tests covered by the ACC Code shall be conducted in accordance with the ACC Code. - 4.8 The ultimate assessment of an engine oil's performance includes a variety of vehicle fleet tests that simulate the full range of customer driving conditions.
+- 4.2.1 The ultimate assessment of an engine oil's performance includes a variety of vehicle fleet tests that simulate the full range of customer driving conditions.
 The engine sequence and bench tests listed in this document have been specified instead of fleet testing to minimize testing time and costs.
 These specific tests were selected to mimic challenging field conditions and have been judged to be predictive of and applicable to a variety of vehicle tests under similar field conditions.
-The tests were vetted and agreed to in open forums operated under the auspices of organizations such as API, ASTM, and SAE.
+The tests were vetted and agreed to in open forums operated under the auspices of organizations such as API.
+ASTM, and SAE.
 The relationships between engine sequence tests and vehicle fleet tests are judged valid based only on the range of base oils and additive technologies investigated - generally those that have proven to have satisfactory performance in service and that are in widespread use at this time.
 It is the responsibility of licensees introducing base oils or additive technologies that constitute a significant departure from existing practice to ensure that there is no adverse effect to vehicle components or to emission control systems by ensuring that sufficient supporting vehicle fleet testing data has been generated.
 This vehicle fleet testing should be conducted in addition to the other performance requirements listed in this specification.
-No marketer can claim to be acting in a reasonable and prudent manner if the marketer knowingly uses a new technology - defined as a significant departure from existing industry practice - based only on the results of engine sequence testing without verifying the suitability of the new technology in vehicle fleet testing that simulates a reasonable range of customer operation.

-In addition to the requirements for API licensure, marketers should assess all products produced under API licenses using generally accepted quality control measures for adherence to the expected rheological properties submitted in the EOLCS Online Application, their products' specific elemental composition, and other category requirements that may indicate product compliance (Licensed Fingerprint) for such product prior to release for sale.
-Additionally, the API AMAP program will inspect lubricants in the marketplace for these same properties as further assurance of API license compliance.

-Marketers are responsible for confirming that adding identification markers to an oil formulation does not impact that oil's performance.
-Such markers can include dyes, fragrances, isotopic markers, or any other chemical identifier.
+No marketer can claim to be acting in a reasonable and prudent manner if the marketer knowingly uses a new technology - defined as a significant departure from existing industry practice - based only on the results of engine sequence testing without verifying the suitability of the new technology in vehicle fleet testing that simulates a reasonable range of customer operation. - 4.2.1.1 In addition to the requirements for API licensure, marketers should assess all products produced under API licenses using generally accepted quality control measures for adherence to the expected rheological properties submitted in the EOLCS Online Application, their products' specific elemental composition, and other category requirements that may indicate product compliance (Licensed Fingerprint) for such product prior to release for sale.
+Additionally, the API AMAP program will inspect lubricants in the marketplace for these same properties as further assurance of API license compliance. - 4.2.1.2 Marketers are responsible for confirming that adding identification markers to an oil formulation does not impact that oil's performance.
+Such markers can include dyes, fragrances, isotopic markers, or any other chemical identifier. - 4.2.2 The oil marketer of products claiming any API Service Category is responsible for ensuring the oil meets the API category requirements.
+In addition to the support data available in the ACC Candidate Data Package, the oil marketer shall have sufficient data to ensure that the inclusion of any materials not related to performance into the oil formulation, such as for product identification, maintains the performance of the oil to be licensed consistent with the licensable quality level being sought.